 Humans do not naturally produce magnesium, so they must acquire the nutrient via food or supplementation.
-Foods high in magnesium include: nuts, whole grains, legumes and green, leafy vegetables (Spinach, etc.).
-Magnesium can be consumed via pills as well and may be beneficial if one is not able to include enough of green-leafy vegetables or foods rich in minerals.
+Foods high in magnesium include nuts, whole grains, legumes and green, leafy vegetables (Spinach, etc.).
+Magnesium can be consumed via pills as well and maybe beneficial if one is not able to include enough green-leafy vegetables or foods rich in minerals.
 However, magnesium pills should be taken only after consulting your doctor.
-Also, an excess of these pills can lead to kidney failure, cramping or diarrhea.
+Also, an excess of these pills can lead to kidney failure, cramping or diarrhoea.

 If a woman is active and exercises regularly, they suffer less when it comes to menopause.